CiscoDevNet/terraform-provider-aci/website/docs/r/application_epg.html.markdown

 * `name_alias` - (Optional) name_alias for object application_epg.
 * `pc_enf_pref` - (Optional) The preferred policy control.
 Allowed values are "unenforced" and "enforced".
 Default is "unenforced".
 * `pref_gr_memb` - (Optional) Represents parameter used to determine if EPg is part of a group that does not a contract for communication.
 Allowed values are "exclude" and "include".
 Default is "exclude".
 * `prio` - (Optional) qos priority class id.
 Allowed values are "unspecified", "level1", "level2", "level3", "level4", "level5" and "level6".
-Default is "unspecified.
+Default is "unspecified".
 * `shutdown` - (Optional) shutdown for object application_epg.
 Allowed values are "yes" and "no".
 Default is "no".

 * `relation_fv_rs_bd` - (Required) Relation to Bridge domain associated with EPG (Point to class fvBD).
 Cardinality - N_TO_ONE.
 Type - String.